EFG Holding: Oman

 In April 2008, EFG Hermes acquired 51% of Vision Securities in Oman at a PE ratio of 11.5 compared to EFG Hermes’ PE ratio of 16.6.
 EFG Hermes has long since accounted for substantial flows into the Omani market on behalf of its foreign institutional clients, and is able to serve a broader base of clients from its presence on the ground in Oman.

 Kuwait

 EFG Hermes IFA, the brokerage arm of EFG Hermes in Kuwait, is a brokerage firm on the Kuwait Stock Exchange (KSE) with a client base including a wide array of retail, VIP and high-net-worth clients, as well as local, regional, and international institutional investors.
 EFG Hermes IFA provides the full range of brokerage services including an online trading platform.

 The firm has maintained its position as the top brokerage firm in Kuwait.

 Jordan

-Since inception, EFG Hermes Jordan has maintained a client base of around 6,000 investors by the end of 1H2017 ranging from retail, VIP, high net worth clients, local and regional institutions as well as foreign institutional investors.
-The firm offers its client base access to senior and executive management teams of publicly listed companies, promoting a business-friendly climate in Jordan.
-Moreover, EFG Hermes Jordan is the only local broker that has the support of a large and dedicated research division that publishes thorough fundamental analysis, sector analysis and strategy reports on the country and the market.
+Since inception, EFG Hermes Jordan has maintained a client base of around 6,000 investors by the end of 1H2017.
 Currently, the research team covers five of the largest listed companies that represent a market capitalization of 45%.